rackerlabs/rackspace-how-to/content/exchange/spam-preferences-safelist-and-blacklist-management-for-microsoft-exchange.md

    - Add multiple domain names or email addresses to the blacklist by using the bulk import option to upload a Comma Separated Values (.CSV) file or a Text (.TXT) file containing the information.

-5. To add an IP address to the blacklist, enter the IP address (or range) box, then select the **Add** button.
+5. To add an IP address to the blacklist, enter the IP address in the box labeled **Enter an IP address (or range)**, then select the **Add** button.

    <img src="{% asset_path exchange/spam-preferences-safelist-and-blacklist-management-for-microsoft-exchange/blacklist_ip.png %}" />

-   - Remove an IP address by selecting the address in the list then clicking the **Remove** button.
+   - Remove an IP address by selecting the address in the list, then clicking the **Remove** button.

    - Use the **Clear** button to remove all IP addresses listed in the window.